snoweye/cubfits/inst/workflow/roc/00_readme.txt

 - ./code_plot/
   contains all R codes for post process results from work flows.

+- ./code_plot_nps/
+  contains all R codes for results (no post scaling) from work flows. only good for with constrained prior distribution.

 - ./script/
   contains all shell scripts for lunching work flows.

-- ./misc/
-  contains some codes comparing across different work flows and only for manually usages.

-- ./code_discard/
-  contains codes built for old work flows.